-Professor Kevin Fenton

-Emma Pawson

-Leah de Souza-Thomas

-Rooah Omer

-Lina Toleikyte

-Loretta Sollars

-Angela Baker

-Terry Blair-Stevens

-Sally O'Brien

-Hashum Mahmood

-Cassandra Powers

-Sheetal Burke

-Elke Streit

-Amy Halls

-Sam Larkin

-Bethany Walters

-PHE KLS

-Rachel X Clark

-Ines Campos-Matos
+Professor Kevin Fenton Emma Pawson Leah de Souza-Thomas Rooah Omer Lina Toleikyte Lorretta Sollars Angela Baker Terry Blair Stevens Sally O'Brien Hashum Mahmood Cassandra Powers Sheetal Burke Elke Streit Amy Halls Sam Larkin Bethany Walters PHE KLS Rachel X Clark Ines Campos-Matos

-We would like to thank all the stakeholders who contributed their time, knowledge and insights to the development of this report.
+We would like to thank all the stakeholder who contributed their time, knowledge and insights to the development of this report.

-Impact of COVID-19 in BAME populations: a rapid literature review
+Impact of COVID-19 in Black, Asian, and Minority Ethnic (BAME) Populations: A rapid literature review

-Main messages
+Main messages:

-There is some evidence which supports the hypothesis that individuals identifying as Black African or Black Caribbean are more likely to test positive for COVID-19 than those identifying as white British.
-For other minority ethnic groups, there is insufficient evidence to draw conclusions.

-The evidence describing risk of severe COVID-19 is very mixed.
-More, high quality research is needed before any conclusions can be reached.

-The emerging evidence suggests excess mortality due to COVID-19 is higher in BAME populations.
-Individuals of Black African or Black Caribbean ethnicity may be of highest increased risk.

-The risks associated with COVID-19 transmission, morbidity, and mortality can be exacerbated by the housing challenges faced by some members of BAME groups.

-The most recent research from the UK suggests that both ethnicity and income inequality are independently associated with COVID-19 mortality.

-Individuals from BAME groups are more likely to work in occupations with a higher risk of COVID-19 exposure.
-They are more likely to use public transportation to travel to their essential work.

-Historic negative experiences of healthcare or at work may mean that individuals in BAME groups are less likely to seek care when needed or as NHS staff less likely to speak up when they have concerns about PPE or testing.
+- There is some evidence which supports the hypothesis that individuals identifying as Black African or Black Caribbean are more likely to test positive for COVID-19 than those identifying as white British.
+For other minority ethnic groups, there is insufficient evidence to draw conclusions - the evidence describing risk of severe COVID-19 is very mixed.
+More, high quality research is needed before any conclusions can be reached - the emerging evidence suggests excess mortality due to COVID-19 is higher in BAME populations.
+Individuals of Black African or Black Caribbean ethnicity may be of highest increased risk - the risks associated with COVID-19 transmission, morbidity, and mortality can be exacerbated by the housing challenges faced by some members of BAME community - the most recent research from the UK suggests that both ethnicity and income inequality are independently associated with COVID-19 mortality - individuals from BAME groups are more likely to work in occupations with a higher risk of COVID-19 exposure.
+They are more likely to use public transportation to travel to their essential work - historic negative experiences of healthcare or at work may mean that individuals in BAME groups are less likely to seek care when needed or as NHS staff less likely to speak up when they have concerns about PPE or testing conditions such as obesity, those in deprived communities, older people, some occupations, people living in care homes, and other vulnerable groups.
+This may exacerbate existing health inequalities in the population.